Archdiocese of Liverpool: William Godfrey

-William Godfrey (25 September 1889 - 22 January 1963) was a Roman Catholic bishop, his highest posting was as Archbishop of Westminster.
+William Godfrey (25 September 1889 - 22 January 1963) was a Catholic bishop, his highest posting was as Archbishop of Westminster.
 Born in Liverpool, he was educated at Ushaw College and at the Venerable English College, where he was ordained in 1916, during the First World War.
 He gained his Doctorate the following year.
 He then taught at Ushaw for 12 years: Classics, Philosophy and Theology.
 In 1930 he was appointed Rector of the College where during the next eight years he watched Benito Mussolini's rise to power.
 He was known affectionately to his students despite his strictness as "Uncle Bill."
 In 1938 he became the first Apostolic Delegate to Great Britain, Gibraltar and Malta and he served in this post with such discretion that in 1953, long after the war, he became Archbishop of Liverpool and in 1956 he was appointed as Archbishop of Westminster.
 He was created Cardinal two years later.
 He died in London on 22 January 1963, aged 73.

 Vincent Nichols

 Vincent Gerard Nichols was born in Crosby, Liverpool on 8 November 1945.
 He entered the Venerable English College (Rome) in 1963 and was ordained priest on 21 December 1969.
 His further studies include obtaining the Licentiate in Sacred Theology from the Pontifical Gregorian University and the degree of Master of Arts from the University of Manchester, specialising in the theology of John Fisher.
 After working in the Archdiocese of Liverpool for 14 years, including, latterly, as the Director of the Upholland Northern Institute, Vincent Nichols was appointed General Secretary of the Catholic Episcopal Conference of England & Wales for nine years.
 In 1992 he was appointed by Pope John Paul II as titular bishop of Abora.
-He served as an auxiliary bishop in the Roman Catholic Archdiocese of Westminster between 1992 and 2000, having special pastoral oversight for North London.
+He served as an auxiliary bishop in the Archdiocese of Westminster between 1992 and 2000, having special pastoral oversight for North London.
 During this time he served under Basil Hume, Cardinal Archbishop of Westminster.
 He presided over the burial of Cardinal Hume, at the end of his Requiem Mass in 1999.
 Nichols was appointed the eleventh Archbishop of Westminster by Pope Benedict XVI on 3 April 2009.
 The archdiocese, the primatial see of the Church in England and Wales, serves 472,600 Catholics.
 On 22 February 2014, Pope Francis admitted Nichols to the Sacred College of Cardinals at a general consistory.